Metropolis2/Metropolis-Core/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-METROPOLIS2 took inspiration from the METROPOLIS (first of the name) simulator by André de Palma, Fabrice Marchal and Yurii Nesterov.
+METROPOLIS2 takes its name and inspiration from the METROPOLIS simulator developed by André de Palma, Fabrice Marchal and Yurii Nesterov.

+de Palma, A., Marchal, F., & Nesterov, Y. (1997).
+METROPOLIS: Modular system for dynamic traffic simulation. _Transportation Research Record_, 1607(1), 178-184.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>